claucometa/ModelSQLCEEF6/README.md

 # Model DDD + SQLCE + EF6

 This is a DDD model to start a project using SQL Compact (SQL CE) with Entity Framework 6.
-I have made some changes to the original model developed by Damijan Vodopivec in 9 Nov 2013.
+This is an adaptation from the original code developed by Damijan Vodopivec in 9 Nov 2013.

 Changes:
 * Eliminated most classes to simplify to the most, there's only two now: Actor and ActorRole.